- Town Government

 - Reporting is a matter of public record

 - Reporting is required even in no contributions were received or no expenditures were made

 - Contributions in-kind (personal services, office space, or any gift or loan of real or personal property other than money for which no compensation is paid)

 - Loans (any advance of money made by a member of the issue committee)

 An issue committee must have a zero balance and no outstanding obligations before a final termination report can be filed.
-Issue committees may return unexpended campaign funds to their contributors or donate them to a charitable organization recognized by the IRS.
+Issue committees may return unexpended campaign funds to their contributors or donate them to a charitable organization recognized by the Internal Revenue Service (IRS).